 - a.
 SME Credit Guarantee Facility (SCGF) covers loans granted to SMEs engaged in export trade, manufacturing, import substitutes, trading activities, and industries in the list of Investment Priorities Plan (IPP) of the Board of Investments (BOI). - b.
 MSME Credit Guarantee Program (MCGP) a sub-program under the SCGF, covers loans extended to MSMEs affected by the COVID-19 pandemic.
 As a pandemic response program, the MCGP was offered until December 31, 2021 only. - Under its Resolution No. 244 dated January 25, 2022, the Board of Directors (BOD) approved the termination of the MCGP, the inclusion of microenterprises as among the eligible borrowers for guarantee under the SCGF, and renaming of SCGF to MSME Credit Guarantee Facility. - c.
 Medium and Large Enterprises Credit Guarantee Facility (MLE-CGF) covers loans granted to hospitals and healthcare institutions, logistics, public utilities and telecommunications, transportation, industries in the list of IPP of the BOI, as well as industries mentioned under RA No. 11494, or the "Bayanihan to Recover as One Act" (Bayanihan 2). - d.
+Sustainable Energy Credit Guarantee Facility (SECGF) covers loans extended by private banks to any entity, enterprise or corporation organized or licensed to do business in the Philippines engaged in renewable energy and energy efficiency development under the National Renewable Energy Program of the Department of Energy (DOE). - Under its Resolution No. 271 dated March 29, 2022, the BOD approved the SECGF, including its features, to assist, sustain and develop renewable and energy-efficient resources as part of the Corporation's commitment to support the energy sector. - e.
 Housing Retail Guarantee Facility (HRGF) covers loans and credit facility extended for the purchase/acquisition and/or construction of a single-family residence.
-The guarantee may either be under a standard, bond or cash flow guarantee coverage. - e.
-Unsecured Small Housing Loans Guarantee Facility (USHLGF) covers unsecured small loans wherein the proceeds are used for housing-related purposes.
+The guarantee may either be under a standard, bond or cash flow guarantee coverage.

 - f.
+Unsecured Small Housing Loans Guarantee Facility (USHLGF) covers unsecured small loans wherein the proceeds are used for housing-related purposes. - g.
 Developmental Loan Guarantee covers loans extended for the development of subdivisions, townhouses, dormitories, apartments and other residential dwellings.
-The facility was suspended since CY 2000. - Under its Resolution No. 259 dated February 22, 2022, the BOD approved the guidelines for the operation of a related and new Housing Developers Credit Guarantee Program, which shall cover loans to housing developers for their permanent working capital and development expenses. - g.
+The facility was suspended since CY 2020.

+Under its Resolution No. 259 dated February 22, 2022, the BOD approved the guidelines for the operation of a related and new Housing Developers Credit Guarantee Program, which shall cover loans to housing developers for their permanent working capital and development expenses.

+- h.
 Cash Flow Guarantee (CFG) on Asset-backed Securities covers securities or financial instruments for financing of housing developments.
-The Corporation shall pay the defaulting accounts from the pool of assets backing up the securities. - h.
+The Corporation shall pay the defaulting accounts from the pool of assets backing up the securities. - i.
 CFG on Socialized Housing Loans covers socialized housing loans extended by the Social Security System (SSS), the Government Service Insurance System (GSIS), Home Development Mutual Fund (HDMF or Pag-IBIG) and their accredited financial institutions (AFIs).
-The facility is offered through the CFG component of the Abot-Kaya Pabahay Fund (AKPF), which is under the trusteeship and administration of the Corporation. - i.
+The facility is offered through the CFG component of the Abot-Kaya Pabahay Fund (AKPF), which is under the trusteeship and administration of the Corporation. - j.
 Agriculture Credit Guarantee covers unsecured loans of small farmers and fisherfolks (SFF) or farmers and/or fisherfolks organizations whose majority members are SFF to finance palay and other food crops or commodities production and other food production-related activities.
-The facility is offered through the Agricultural Guarantee Fund Pool (AGFP), which is under the administration of the Corporation. - j.
+The facility is offered through the Agricultural Guarantee Fund Pool (AGFP), which is under the administration of the Corporation. - k.
 Electric Cooperative Partial Credit Guarantee (EC-PCG) covers commercial loans to selected electric cooperatives for the financing of electric power distribution system upgrades and emergency capital expenditure requirements.
 The Corporation is the exclusive Program Manager of the EC-PCG Program under which the facility is offered.